 The key point is to be mindful and respectful, just like you would when entering someone else’s home.

 The rule in urban areas everywhere (including New York City), is that if people are around, you are probably okay.
 But it can be dangerous to be alone.
-Some places are full of people (and robbers).
+Some tourist places are full of people (and thieves).

 Never dress in a flashy way, or show possessions on the street.
 Protect yourself from pickpockets, especially in tourist crowds.
-If someone bumps into you, you may have lost something.
+If someone bumps into you, you may have been robbed.

 Don’t carry more money or credit cards than you absolutely need.

-Don’t get drunk and watch your drink in bars.
-Locals often put a napkin in their beer bottles.
+Don’t get drunk and watch your drink in bars, especially women.
+Locals often expect to see a bottle opened in front of them, and keep a napkin in mouth of their beer bottles.

 Pay attention to time of day.
 In some places, even locals don’t go out at night, unless they go and return directly by car.
-Dawns are beautiful, but early morning sunrise can be a dangerous time.
+Dawns are beautiful, but early morning can be one of the most dangerous times.

 Make sure your room and belongings are secure, before you go to sleep.

 Never look for trouble overseas.
 You may find far more than you bargained for.
-Gangs and police often come from the same neighborhoods.
+Gangs and police often come from the same neighborhoods, even the same families.
 Avoid both.

 But the Latin World is Beautiful